JumanDevSarma/Interactive-Story-Game-in-C/README.md

 - Changed stage transition text to use `sm()` instead of `printf()`
 - Stage transition messages now use `getchar()` to ask the user to press Enter to continue instead of using `sleep()`

+### Version 1.5.4
+- Fixed issue where background music kept playing on macOS after closing the game.
+- Improved stop_music() to fully stop the looping afplay process.

 ---

 ## Game Flow